lucky5isuru/windows-wallpaper-changer/README.md

-# Wallpaper Changer
+# Python Wallpaper Changer

-The Random Desktop Wallpaper Changer is a Python script that randomly selects and sets a new desktop wallpaper from a specified folder of images.
-The script supports common image file formats, such as .jpg, .jpeg, and .png.
-The order of the images is randomized each time the script is run, ensuring that the desktop background is always a fresh and exciting surprise.
-The time interval between wallpaper changes can be easily customized to suit personal preferences.
-This script is ideal for users who want to add some variety and excitement to their desktop viewing experience.
+With Python Wallpaper Changer, you can easily and randomly switch your desktop background to a new image from a folder of your choice.
+Add some excitement to your viewing experience with this simple script.

 ## Prerequisites